Skip to main content

 Warranty Laws and the Magnuson-Moss Warranty Act

-Basics of the Magnuson-Moss Act
+What the Magnuson-Moss Warranty Act Covers

 Requirements of the Magnuson-Moss Act

-The Magnuson-Moss Act specifies a number of requirements that warrantors must meet.
-In addition, Congress directed the Federal Trade Commission (FTC) to adopt rules to cover other requirements.
-The Act and the FTC Rules provide three basic requirements that apply to either warrantors or sellers:
+The Magnuson-Moss Act specifies many requirements for warrantors.
+Congress also directed the Federal Trade Commission (FTC) to adopt rules to cover other requirements.

 The warranty title requirement applies to all written warranties on consumer products costing more than $10.
 The disclosure and pre-sale warranty availability requirements apply to all written warranties on consumer products costing more than $15.